 A tummy tuck, or abdominoplasty, is a surgical procedure that both tightens stomach muscles and removes excess fat and skin from the abdominal region.
 Tummy tuck surgery is considered major surgery.
-As such, Dr. R. Morgan Davoudi performs the tummy tuck procedure in outpatient surgery centers attached to hospitals in Atlanta, Georgia, for your ultimate safety.
+As such, Atlanta Plastic Surgeon Dr. R. Morgan Davoudi performs the tummy tuck procedure in outpatient surgery centers attached to hospitals, for your ultimate safety.

 Who is a good candidate?